Garry Drummond, CEO & Co-Founder

 He is also the author of multiple books including: “Mobile Data Loss: Threats & Countermeasures” and “Data Hiding: Exposing Concealed Data in Multimedia, Operating Systems, Mobile Devices and Network Protocols” for Syngress Books, and contributing author for “Information Security the Complete Reference 2nd Edition”.
 His Data Hiding book is also included at the NSA’s National Cryptologic Museum at Ft.
 Meade.

 His research has been highlighted on television’s CNN Tech, and numerous media publications including TIME, Forbes, Bloomberg, Dark Reading, TechCrunch, TechTarget, The Register, and countless others.
 A former security trainer, Michael has briefed international defense agencies including the FBI, Pentagon, and Queensland Police; is a former participating member of FSISAC/BITS and PCI Council, and is a frequent presenter at security conferences, including Black Hat, DEF CON, Gartner, RSA, DoD Cyber Crime, OWASP, HackCon Norway, and SANS.
+He was also awarded the Pentagon’s Certificate of Appreciation.

 Kurt Grutzmacher, Chief Scientist & Co-Founder